 APS is New Mexico's largest school district, serving more than a fourth of the state's students.

-Albuquerque Public Schools is the 31st largest school district in the nation and the largest in New Mexico, serving about 87,000 students.
-We have 142 schools scattered across nearly 1,200 square miles.
-Our students live in the city of Albuquerque and surrounding areas including the Isleta and Laguna pueblos.
+Albuquerque Public Schools is the 34th largest school district in the nation and the largest in New Mexico, serving 84,000 students in 141 schools scattered across nearly 1,200 square miles.
+Our students live in the city of Albuquerque and the towns of Corrales and Los Ranchos; the counties of Bernalillo and Sandoval; the pueblos of Isleta and Laguna.

-APS is the second largest employer in Albuquerque, providing jobs for 15,000 people including 6,100 teachers.
+APS is the largest employer in Albuquerque, providing jobs for more than 12,000 people including 6,000 teachers.

-We are a minority majority district: two thirds of our students are Hispanic.
-Nearly two out of 10 students are English Language Learners.
-We also serve many students in need: two thirds of our students qualify for the federal school lunch program and more than 70 of our schools have been identified as high poverty Title I schools that qualify for federal funding.
+Two-thirds of our students are Hispanic and nearly two out of 10 students are English Language Learners.
+We also serve many students in need: nearly three out of four students qualify for the federal school lunch program and more than 70 of our schools have been identified as high poverty Title I schools that qualify for federal funding.

 Albuquerque Public Schools is governed by a seven-member, elected school board that sets policy and approves the annual budget.
 The board also hires the APS superintendent, who oversees the operations of the district.

 Albuquerque Public Schools is made up of seven individual board member districts.
 Those districts are:

 - District 3 Map